Northwest Passage (newspaper): Publication history

-Frank Kathman had originally been influenced by a college class that he took with Bernard Weiner at Western Washington State College (now University), where the underground press was studied.
-Later, Kathman and Carlson wrote and designed a recruitment poster that was printed, calling for the founding of the paper.
-They recruited Kee, who was a reporter for the Bellingham Herald, and the only one of the three with a steady paycheck, so it came down to him to write a check to the Lynden Tribune on March 17, 1969, to get the first issue printed.
-Kee was later fired from the conservative Herald for his involvement with the Passage.
+Co-founder Frank Kathman took a class on the underground press with Bernard Weiner at Western Washington State College (now Western Washington University).
+Kathman and Michael Carlson later wrote and designed a poster calling for the founding of the Northwest Passage.
+They recruited Laurence Kee, who was a reporter at the Bellingham Herald.
+Kathman served as the publisher, Kee as editor, and Carlson as the art director.
+Kee paid the Lynden Tribune to print the first issue on March 17, 1969.
+Kee was later fired from the Bellingham Herald for his involvement with the Passage.

-The paper was sustained from that point on by personal donations from the community; by sales in few news boxes and through personal hawking campaigns in Bellingham and Seattle; through subscriptions sold to individuals and university and community libraries all over the country; and through the sale of display advertising—most notably through a deal with Warner Bros.
+The paper was sustained by donations, sales in Bellingham and eattle, and advertising sales to Warner Bros.
 Records.
-The Tribune later refused to print the Passage, bending to conservative political pressures in the county, and the Passage was moved to the Skagit Valley Herald for further printing.
-Published in tabloid newspaper format and selling for 25 cents, it was a member of the Underground Press Syndicate and the Liberation News Service and reported a circulation of 6000 copies in 1972.
-Volunteers set the type and did the layout.
+Subscriptions were sold nationwide to individuals and libraries.
+The Tribune later refused to print the Passage, and the printing was moved to the Skagit Valley Herald for printing.
+The newspaper was published in tabloid format and sold for 25 cents.
+It was a member of the Underground Press Syndicate and the Liberation News Service.
+Volunteers produced the layout with a circulation of 6,000 copies by 1972.